George and Dragon, Kirkbymoorside

-The George and Dragon is a historic pub in Kirkbymoorside, a town in North Yorkshire, in England.
+The George and Dragon is a historic pub on Market Place in Kirkbymoorside, a town in North Yorkshire, England.

-The building was originally a Mediaeval, cruck framed, structure.
-It was rebuilt in the mid 18th century as a coaching inn, and by 1811 it had stables, barns, coach houses and other outbuildings.
+The building was originally a medieval, cruck framed, structure.
+It was rebuilt in the mid-18th century as a coaching inn, and by 1811 it had stables, barns, coach houses and other outbuildings.
 It was later extended to the rear, and divided, with the right hand section becoming a bank.
-The building was grade II listed, along with its railings, in 1985.
+The building was Grade II listed, along with its railings, in 1985.

 The pub is built of stone, whitewashed on the front, with chamfered quoins, basement and floor bands, a moulded eaves cornice, and a pantile roof.
 It has two storeys and a semi-basement, and three bays.
 In the left bay is an elliptical carriage arch with voussoirs, and quoined jambs with imposts.
 Steps lead to the doorway that has a divided rectangular fanlight, and a flat hood on wrought iron brackets.
 The windows are horizontally-sliding sashes with double keystones.
 In front are iron railings on a chamfered stone base, with urn finials and spiral tips.